-Erythromelalgia is also called acromelalgia, Mitchell’s disease, red neuralgia, or erythermalgia.
+Erythromelalgia is also called acromelalgia, red neuralgia, or erythermalgia.

 Types of Erythromelalgia

-The severity of the disorder is variable within the family members of the affected pedigree.
+The severity of the disorder is variable within the family members suggesting autosomal dominant inheritance.

 The primary form could be classified according to the age of onset

-- Early – when it appears in the first two decades of life [most of the cases are reported before 10 years of age]
+- Early – when it appears in the first two decades of life [before 10 years of age]

 - Late – When it appears after the second decade